 We think our association might be the first ever formed in the state to promote one specific trail.
 We think of our organization like a Chamber of Commerce for the whole Raccoon River Valley Trail.

-Once the RRVT was networked into the Des Moines metro trail system during 2006, the number of annual users on the RRVT began to steadily grow, and is now estimated at more than 125,000 people per year.
+Once the RRVT was networked into the Des Moines metro trail system during 2006, the number of annual users on the RRVT began to steadily grow, to an estimated 125,000 people per year thru 2012.
 The RRVT Association projects that number could triple or quadruple in the years ahead, with the completion of the north loop and more amenities being developed along the trail.

 “One of the things we’ve done is study other trails around the nation, to determine what kind of amenities the trail users really want,” said Carla Offenburger, of Cooper, a former board member and founding chairperson of the association.
 “The one we’ve really modeled most of our ideas from is the Root River State Trail in southeast Minnesota, which is the economic engine that has built a $25 million per year tourism industry in Fillmore County – and that’s a rural area in that state.”

-The RRVT is owned and managed by the Conservation Boards in Greene, Guthrie and Dallas Counties.
-The three county conservation directors – Dan Towers in Greene, Joe Hanner in Guthrie and Mike Wallace in Dallas – serve as ex-officio members of the new RRVT Association board of directors.
+The RRVT is owned and managed by the conservation boards in Greene, Guthrie and Dallas Counties.
+The three county conservation directors – Dan Towers in Greene, Brad Halterman in Guthrie and Mike Wallace in Dallas – serve as ex-officio members of the RRVT Association board of directors.

-The association launched this ‘Net site www.RaccoonRiverValleyTrail.org on May 1, 2006, with information and features about the trail itself, as well as attractions and businesses in the communities located on and near the trail.
+The association launched this site www.RaccoonRiverValleyTrail.org on May 1, 2006, with information and features about the trail itself, as well as attractions and businesses in the communities located on and near the trail.
 The association hired David Harrenstein, of Lanesboro Web Management Group in Lanesboro, Minnesota, to develop the site.
-Harrenstein, a native Iowan, is webmaster of several sites affiliated with the Root River State Trail in Minnesota as well as RAGBRAI’s site on the ’Net.
-In early 2009, Chris Brocka of G.Rafics, Inc., based in Adel, took over as webmaster and spearheaded a near-total redesign of the site.
-That change reflects the association’s goal of doing as much business as possible with companies in the RRVT communities.
+Harrenstein, a native Iowan, is webmaster of several sites affiliated with the Root River State Trail in Minnesota and several sites for organizations and local governments in Iowa.
+In early 2009, Chris Brocka of G.Rafics, Inc., based in Adel, took over as webmaster and spearheaded a total redesign of the site.
+In 2013, Justin Lobaito, based in Des Moines, took over webmaster duties.
+In October 2019 the website was redesigned again by Hatch.
+Those changes reflect the association’s goal of doing as much business as possible with companies in the RRVT communities.

 The RRVT Association was started with $3,000 in donations arranged by the conservation directors of the three counties along the trail.

 We work with communities all along the trail in the three counties, helping them to develop new businesses and attractions that will interest trail users and other tourists.
 At the same time, we are promoting the trail with bicyclists and other recreation enthusiasts across the nation and around the world.
-We want to make the RRVT a real destination for trail users.
+We are making the RRVT a real destination for trail users.